openshift/openshift-origin-design/web-console/3-project-details/provisioned-services-overview.md

 ## Expanded State

 ![template](img/provisioned-service-expanded.png)
-- In the expanded view there may be two sections: Description and Bindings.
+- In the expanded view there may be three sections: Description, Plan, and Bindings.
 - The Description includes the service class description if one exists, as well as a link to documentation.
+- If a plan exists, the name of the plan should be listed in the expanded state of the overview below the documentation.
+If additional plan details/ features exist, they will only be shown on the details page.
 - The Bindings section includes a listing of any bindings as well as the option to create a binding.
 See [documentation for binding details](http://openshift.github.io/openshift-origin-design/web-console/5-components/binding-details).
 - Configuration details for individual bindings are not shown in this view, but should be available from the provisioned service details page.